Skip to main content

 Build

-This exercise fits well into core-focused sessions, warm-ups, or finisher circuits where control matters more than speed.
-To make it easier, keep your feet higher off the floor and reduce the rotation range, or make it harder by slowing the tempo and fully extending each leg on every repetition.
+Bicycle crunches fit well into core-focused sessions, warm-ups, or finisher circuits where movement quality matters more than rep count.
+Keeping the feet higher off the floor and reducing rotation range makes the exercise easier, while slowing the tempo and fully extending each leg on every rep increases the challenge considerably.

 1. Lie flat on your back with your hands placed lightly behind your head and elbows flared out to the sides.